 Furthermore, when it snows, Amsterdam becomes more romantic and charming, even magical.
 Finally, many of the best things to do in Amsterdam are indoors, or at least can still be done if the weather isn’t too friendly.

-The big secret is to mix outdoor and indoor activities, and always include strategic stops to warm up.
+The big secret is to mix outdoor and indoor activities and always include strategic stops to warm up.
 A nice coffee, hot chocolate, or tea will feel heavenly.
-Plus, don’t forget to bring very warm (and waterproof) clothes and an umbrella.
+Plus, don’t forget to bring very warm clothes, an umbrella and at least one warm and dry waterproof jacket.

 Best things to do in amsterdam in Winter